-For years most dealers have submitted for annual increases to their warranty labor rate, but have been stuck with an artificially low parts mark-up stipulated in their dealer agreements.
+For years, most dealers have submitted for annual increases to their retail warranty labor rate, but have been stuck with an artificially low fixed parts mark-up stipulated in their dealer agreements.
 This mark-up is typically 40% over cost, although some manufacturers will pay you list or MSRP.
-By the way, don’t be fooled by the “list” claim you may hear; you are not collecting 67%, which is anecdotally thrown around by your factory rep, or by your managers–you are most likely being paid a mark-up in the low to mid 50s.
+By the way, don’t be fooled by the “list” claim you may hear; you are not collecting 67%, which is anecdotally thrown around by your factory rep or by your managers–you are most likely being paid a mark-up in the low to mid 50s.

-This is not to say that the manufacturer will simply lie down and grant you a 100% improvement in your gross.
+This is not to say that the manufacturer will simply lie down and grant you a 100% improvement in your retail warranty reimbursement.
 First of all, the laws mandate a submission, and detail what is required of the dealer, but that’s just the beginning.

-Thorough understanding of the law – Rest assured certain manufacturers will read the statute differently from you.
+Thorough Understanding of Warranty Law – Rest assured certain manufacturers will read the statute differently from you.
 Sometimes the positions they take are rather shocking, including those that will simply refuse to follow the law, or others that will attempt to include non-warranty-like repairs in a deliberate attempt to lower your mark-up.

-Warranty Auditors –Beyond technology, however, is the need for a thorough audit process.
+Manufacturer Warranty Auditors –Beyond technology, however, is the need for a thorough retail warranty submission process.
 Your declaration will be scrutinized by factory auditors that know every nook and cranny of countering retail warranty submissions, and you should have someone familiar with their techniques, in order to preempt or refute their sometimes questionable positions.
 Here again, it is better to get along with these folks, and in many cases, this is not a problem; however, without naming any specific manufacturers, some are extremely difficult.

 Microsoft has officially dropped support for Internet Explorer 8 and lower.
 In order to keep our website lean and free of hacked code just to accomodated outdated browsers, we are no longer supporting IE 8 and lower.
 Please upgrade your browser today to greatly improve your experience of this website, and of the whole web!